wwarthen/RomWBW/Source/Doc/UserGuide.md

   due  to internal changes within RomWBW.
 As of RomWBW 2.6, these applications are no longer provided.

+* Sergey Kiselev created several hardware platforms for RomWBW including the very popular Zeta.

 * David Giles created support for the Z180 CSIO which is now included SD Card driver.

+* Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver, DMA support, and a long list of general code and documentation enhancements.

 * Ed Brindley contributed some of the code that supports the RCBus platform.

-* Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver, DMA support, and a long list of general code enhancements.

 * Spencer Owen created the RC2014 series of hobbyist kit computers which has exponentially increased RomWBW usage.
 Some of his kits include RomWBW.

-* Sergey Kiselev created several hardware platforms for RomWBW including the very popular Zeta.

 * Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with many of them.

+* Alan Cox has contributed some driver code and has provided a great deal of advice.

 * The CP/NET client files were developed by Douglas Miller.